My expertise is in music, criminology, sociology, and United States criminal law.

 Notions of Oppression

 The group also challenged the idea that women can oppress men.
 Men sometimes feel persecuted when their privilege is attacked.
-However, men are in a position of power over women therefore their feelings of persecution are less legitimate.
-The overall goal of the group was for women to create a class consciousness through consciousness-raising so that they could achieve liberation.
+However, men are in a position of power over women, and therefore, their feelings of persecution are less legitimate.
+The overall goal of the group was for women to create class consciousness through consciousness-raising so that they could achieve liberation.